 About our research

 Our research is inspired by the many pedagogical and educational challenges that large urban areas such as the city of Rotterdam are faced with.
-More specifically, our projects focus on children and youth in general and those at risk and at situations that endanger development in particular.
+More specifically, our projects focus on children and youth in general and those at risk and in situations that endanger development in particular.

 Strong focus on child development in urban context

 Although the majority of Rotterdam children and youth (approximately 160,000) grow up without any major problems or concerns, there are also many who are confronted with barriers to healthy functioning or factors that may negatively affect future development in various ways.
-These children may be at risk of e.g. developing behavioural problems, developing substance abuse, underachieving at or dropping out of school.
-These barriers, which are considered typical for large urban areas anywhere in the world, may be the result of child factors, but, more often, they are the result of the continuous interplay of child factors with parental, family, school, educators and/or extended contextual or environmental, and cultural factors.
+These children may be at risk of for instance developing behavioural problems, developing substance abuse, underachieving at or dropping out of school.
+These barriers, which are considered typical for large urban areas anywhere in the world, may be the result of child factors, but, more often, they are the consequence of the continuous interplay of child factors with parental, family, school, educators and/or extended contextual or environmental, and cultural factors.
 In addition, the context in which these interactions and transactions take place is very much fuelled by governmental policies and initiatives regarding societal integration and educational inclusion issues, new methods for screening and monitoring early infant development and child well-being, and implementation of prevention and intervention programmes.

-inter- and multidisciplinary research
+Inter- and multidisciplinary research

 Mission of the research programme